busathlab/mdlab/docs/lab2.md

 Other syntax in CHARMM, however, is extremely sensitive.
 For example, if you tell CHARMM to open a file, the filename will be converted to all lower case unless you put the name in quotes.
 This can be a problem because Linux is case sensitive.
 This means that if you want to open the file "MyFile," and you leave off the quotes, CHARMM will look for the file "myfile" which is not the same as "MyFile" in Linux.
 To see how CHARMM commands are used, we’ll start off by creating a simple polypeptide, finding its energy, and applying an energy minimization to it.
 Rather than typing each of these series of commands in one at a time, we will create a stream file that contains all of the options.

-> One useful practice to avoid case issues is to keep all of your file names completely in lower case
+> One useful practice to avoid case issues is to keep all of your file names completely in lower case and keep your code all in lower case.

 CHARMM doesn’t even enter into the picture until we are completely finished with the script, at which time we’ll invoke CHARMM.
 Remember, as you type in the commands explained in this section, that you’re only using the editor program, and that no calculations have taken place until the script is submitted.